Xt-X/Project-of-Kineis/README.md

 `requests` is used to make rest request to Airvantage, and `zeep` to make SOAP request to Argos.

-Then you can `cd` to Server folder and do :
+Then you can :

+`cd Server/App`

+and then :

 	python manage.py runserver 8000